github/markdownlint-github/readme.md

 ### Unit and Interface Testing

 We use `jest` tests as well, which should be an equally comfortable development experience.
 Refer to existing test files for any patterns you may find useful.

+## Publishing

+To publish, merge your work to main (after PR process completed).

+For now, the repository is installed as a package whose location is the repository uploaded on GitHub.
+This will change.

 ## Project status